Balzan: The reverence to St Roque

 A common occurrence in many streets, buildings and historical sites around Malta is the reverence to Saint Roque.
 The belief is that Saint Roque is the protector saint against the plague and honouring him would protect the inhabitants against the Plague and any other form of contagious disease prevalent at the time.
 In Balzan there is a church, a street as well as a statue dedicated to Santu Rokku (Saint Roque).
 The statue is strategically placed at the corner of the street bearing the same name in order to oversee and protect the people living in the village.

+Villas

+Melita Gardens were part of the San Anton Palace, built by the Order of the Knights of St. John in the early 17th century and are now privately owned.
+Originally serving as the mistresses' quarters and were connected to the palace by means of a tunnel that is now inaccessible.
+In the late 19th century, it was restored in the Art Nouveau architectural style as a typical home of the Maltese aristocracy of the time.
+With its extensive gardens it remains a relic of the villas that once adorned most of Balzan.
+During the war, it served as a hotel and more recently as an entertainment venue.